 Cerkl's organizations can automatically pull in external content sources to populate their newsletters.
 This helps organizations save extensive amounts of time in content creation!
 Let professional content creators do the work while you sit back, relax, and pull in their published material.

-You can add external content sources by selecting the top-left dropdown menu and going to Content > Sources.
 You can add new sources and toggle the moderation setting or edit existing sources.

 A key element of the content source feature is moderation.
 When content sources are moderated, all content from each source will be sent to the Queue to be approved or rejected.
 Approved content will be published to their Content Archive while rejected content will be removed from Cerkl.